popskraft/kingpin/docs/rules.md

 ## 6. Combat Rules

 ### 6.1 Damage Calculation
-**Total damage (combined attack)** = sum of attackers' ATK + (Rage per card × number of attackers) + (0.25 × total shields on the attacking cards) + ammunition (💰, if any)
+**Total damage (combined attack)** = sum of attackers' ATK + (Rage per attacking card × number of attacking cards) + (0.25 × total shields on the attacking cards participating in the attack) + ammunition (💰, if any)

-Notes:
+- Notes:
   - Rage applies per attacking card.
 Example: with R=1 and 2 attackers → +2 total.
   - Shield tokens contribute +0.25 each only when their host card participates in the attack.
+  - Damage totals can be fractional (no rounding in preview or resolution).
+  - Defense equals target HP + actual shields only; no global defense bonus.
 - **Damage absorption**: first 🛡️ (1 HP per token), then card HP.
 - **Destruction**: when HP ≤ 0 card goes to Discard Pile.